reergymerej/elm-todo/README.md

 push or alter the list.
 Instead, we create a new list by [appending](http://package.elm-lang.org/packages/elm-lang/core/latest/List#append) the original with a new list of one item.

+ref:git:10647da

+Now we're starting with an empty list and populating it when we click the button.
+This is so exciting!